ernestoherrerab/py_nw_automation/ReadMe.md

 - Hostname Changer - Used to update hostnames for network devices (switches and APs) (Dephased).

+- Infoblox Ops: Contains different tasks to automate Infoblox Tasks.
+  1. DHCP Scopes: Add DHCP scopes and ranges, a container network must exist.

+- ISE Ops: Contains different tasks to automate ISE

-- ISE MAC Bypass: adds MAC addresses to a bypass list for guest users in ISE.
+  1. ISE MAC Bypass: adds MAC addresses to a bypass list for guest users in ISE.

 - MAC Finder: Helps you find a MAC address at a site.